Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/_index.md

 An EXIT task is generally activated, or loaded into memory, as soon as {{< TransferCFT/axwayvariablesComponentShortName  >}} is started with the Directory EXIT task, or else at the first transfer initiating an event to be checked.
-After the event in question has been checked, the task is not de- activated but stays loaded in memory.
+After the event in question has been checked, the task is not de-activated but stays loaded in memory.
 It remains active for a time that is defined by the EXIT type, such as:

 - Throughout the
     {{< TransferCFT/axwayvariablesComponentShortName >}} activity period for the Directory EXIT tasks
 - For an EXIT task
-    maximum inactivity time, only for File and End- of- transfer exits
+    maximum inactivity time, only for File and End-of-transfer exits

 An EXIT task consists of: